 So over the next two weeks, get ready for some serious loving on the butternut squash.
 I already have 4 recipes lined up for you, and there is no doubt that I could easily push this love affair on for the entire month:)

-This puree was inspired by a recent thai dish that I had over at a friends house, which was filled with chicken, butternut squash, carrots and a variety of other vegetables that I cannot remember because I couldn’t stop eating and thinking about the way the light curry sauce, carrots and butternut squash worked together.
-It was over the top good!
-Dare I even say it – it was Delish!
 I thought about it for days.
-It was warming, earthy, sweet but with just the right amount of peppery spice and had that amazing buttery, melt in your mouth texture.
-I knew I would have to turn this recipe into a puree for baby.
-Although, curry may seem like a deep and complex flavor for baby, a mild curry blend is filled with coriander, cumin, turmeric, ginger and curry leaves.
-All spices that are warming, nourishing and provide baby with a bonus dose of nutrients.
-Be careful though, some curries have some heat to them, so it’s always best to taste it first before adding it to any baby puree.
+It was warming, earthy, and sweet, but with just the right amount of peppery spice, it had that fantastic buttery, melt-in-your-mouth texture.
+I knew I would have to turn this recipe into a puree for your baby.
+However, curry may seem like a deep and complex flavor for a baby, a mild curry blend is filled with coriander, cumin, turmeric, ginger, and curry leaves.
+All spices are warming and nourishing. to them, so it’s always best to taste it first before adding it to any baby puree.

 Image is of a glass bowl filled with smooth baby food puree.